getodk/docs/odkx-src/app-designer-prereqs.rst

 the system will look for the command called :program:`adb` in the directories :file:`/usr/local/bin/`, :file:`/usr/local/sbin/`, :file:`/usr/bin/`, and :file:`/bin/`.

-Note the location where you downloaded the Android SDK.
+Note the location where you saved the Android folder.
 It should contain a folder called :file:`platform-tools`, which itself contains the program :program:`adb`.
-If this was in the folder :file:`/Users/someuser/Desktop/android-sdk/` you should be able to run:
+If this was in the folder :file:`/Users/someuser/Desktop/Android/` you should be able to run:

 .. code-block:: console

-  $ /Users/someuser/Desktop/android-sdk/platform-tools/adb --version
+  $ /Users/someuser/Desktop/Android/platform-tools/adb --version

 This works because we're telling the computer exactly where the program :program:`adb` exists.
-By putting the :file:`platform-tools` directory on the system's *PATH* variable, we will be able to just type :program:`adb` and have the system find it in the :file:`/Users/someuser/Desktop/android-sdk/platform-tools/` directory.
+By putting the :file:`platform-tools` directory on the system's *PATH* variable, we will be able to just type :program:`adb` and have the system find it in the :file:`/Users/someuser/Desktop/Android/platform-tools/` directory.

 This process is more involved on Mac/Unix than on Windows.
 Use a text editor (not :program:`Word`, but something like :program:`TextEdit`), select the option to open a file, and browse to your home directory.
 You can find your home directory by typing: